Arkansas Court Records

 How Do I Pay a Traffic Ticket in Arkansas?

-Parties that wish to pay for a traffic ticket issued to them may do so by contacting the district court in the county where the traffic violation occured.
+Parties that wish to pay for a traffic ticket issued to them may do so by contacting the district court in the county where the traffic violation occurred.
 Traffic tickets typically include a hearing date, and offenders who have either not paid the appropriate fines or contested the traffic ticket in court may end up with additional penalties such as a suspended driver’s license or a warrant issued for their arrest.
 In addition to this, certain district courts in the Arkansas Judiciary offer interested parties the option of paying for traffic tickets online.

 Can You Pay Arkansas Traffic Tickets Online?